zkemail/docusaurus/docs/zk-regex.md

 * the input string satisfies regular expressions (regexes) specified in the chip.
 * the substrings are correctly extracted from the input string according to substring definitions.

-This is a Rust adaptation of the V1 JS/Python regex-to-circom work first done by [sampriti](https://github.com/sampritipanda/) and [yush\_g](https://twitter.com/yush\_g), rewritten and majorly expanded to a V2 by [aditya](https://github.com/Bisht13) and [sorasue](https://github.com/SoraSuegami/) in 2024 to use a simpler decomposed specification.
-You can generate your own regexes via the V1 compiler with our no-code tool at [zkregex.com](https://www.zkregex.com).
+This is a Rust adaptation of the V1 JS/Python regex-to-circom work first done by [sampriti](https://github.com/sampritipanda/) and [yush\_g](https://twitter.com/yush\_g), rewritten and majorly expanded to a V2 by [aditya](https://github.com/Bisht13) and [sorasue](https://github.com/SoraSuegami/) and Shreyas in 2024 to use a simpler decomposed specification.
+You can generate your own regexes via the V2 compiler with our [CLI](https://github.com/zkemail/zk-regex/) and with ZK Email patterns on our [registry](https://registry.zk.email/).
+Note that our original V1 is still live at [zkregex.com](https://www.zkregex.com) but we no longer recommend using it.

 In addition to the original work, this library also supports the following features: